rsksmart/rif-relay-contracts/Readme.md

 #### Generating a new distributable version

 **IMPORTANT: when you publish a version postinstall scripts must be disabled.
-This is disabled by default, don't push any changes to the postinstall scripts section in the `package.json` file.**
+This is disabled by default, so don't push any changes to the postinstall scripts section in the `package.json` file.**

-1. Run the `npm run dist` command to generate the dist folder with the distributable version inside.
+1. Run the `npm run dist` command to generate the `dist` folder with the distributable version inside.
 2. Bump the version on the `package.json` file (not strictly needed).
 3. Commit and push any changes, including the version bump.